Feature

 For those looking to develop the skills necessary to lead business diversity initiatives, the University of Chicago Professional Education (UCPE) through the Office of Business Diversity, offers an executive education course on Inclusive Business and Supplier Diversity Strategies.

 Designed for professionals working in procurement, business diversity, supplier diversity, and DEI at corporations, nonprofits, foundations, government agencies, and educational institutions, this one-day course provides leaders with the knowledge and tools to diversify their vendor portfolios and create impactful business diversity initiatives.
 Through expert instruction and real-world case studies, participants will learn how to integrate supplier diversity into their business practices in order to drive growth and innovation.
-Learn more here.
+Learn more today.

 With contributions by Nadia M. Quarles, Esq.